 8. How are students placed at agencies and can students choose their field placement?

 The Field Education Department will work with each student to select their field placement based on their goals, expectations, interests, prior experience, and geographic location.
-We strive to provide a placement experience that will broaden the student’s educational and life experiences, and our primary role during the placement process is to serve students, agencies, and field instructors in finding the best, mutually beneficial fit.
+We strive to provide a placement experience that will broaden the student’s educational experience, and our primary role during the placement process is to support students, agencies, and field instructors in finding the best, mutually beneficial fit.

 Our Field Education Department will orient on-campus students to the field placement process through a series of foundation modules.
 Some modules must be completed prior to attending the Field Placement Fair.
 For online students, a placement coordinator will contact them and assist them with their entire placement process.

 9. Does a list of agencies exist?
 May students see it?

 Online students work directly with the placement coordinator and identify agencies of interest.

 On-campus students access a database which includes over 150 agencies in the parishes surrounding New Orleans.
 We provide this database to students during the matching process as they seek to identify areas of practice interest and potential field placements.
 We are continually updating our database as we identify and partner with new agencies and existing agencies may not be available for various reasons for a given semester.
 Some of the most important information (e.g. the field instructor teaching style, the available educational experiences, and the typical daily activities), may not be catalogued in this database, so additional opportunities can be provided.
 Students may reach out to the Field Education Department to receive assistance with identifying some options for their field placement using the TSSW_field@tulane.edu email address.

 10. If a student wants to make sure they go to a certain agency for their internship, should they contact the agency?